ThomasShen012/et_springboot/README.md

 # et_springboot
-expense tracker by spring boot
+expense tracker by spring boot with PostgreSQL

 ## Setup